 Consent should explain that intimate HA injections are medical procedures with filler-specific risks.
 Use plain language.
 Cover bruising, swelling, tenderness, asymmetry, nodules, infection, inflammatory reactions, vascular compromise, and the possibility that symptoms may not improve.
 Avoid wording that implies guaranteed sexual function improvement or permanent rejuvenation.

-Clinics often need separate patient instructions for intimate HA aftercare.
+Clinics often need separate aftercare instructions for intimate HA.
 General filler aftercare principles still apply, but hygiene, sexual activity restrictions, exercise guidance, and symptom monitoring should be adapted by the medical director.
-If topical anesthetic is used in related procedures, review product suitability and mucosal restrictions carefully; broader clinic context is available in Topical Numbing Cream.
+If topical anesthetic is considered for related procedures, review product suitability and mucosal restrictions carefully.

 Expectation setting should remain conservative.
 GSM symptoms can be multifactorial.
 Some patients may need moisturizers, lubricants, pelvic floor therapy, local hormonal therapy when appropriate, dermatology input, or gynecologic evaluation.
 HA should not be framed as a replacement for diagnostic assessment when red flags are present.